 ADVANCED CATARACT SURGERY

-Though still in its first generation, the procedure holds great potential as the next phase in development of minimally invasive cataract surgery.
-Laser energy is used to automate some of the more difficult steps of cataract surgery.
-LACS promises reduced ultrasound power utilisation, improved wound construction, greater predictability in lens positioning and advantages in some forms of complex cataract surgery.
+The procedure holds great potential as the next phase in the development of minimally invasive cataract surgery.
+Laser energy is used to automate some of the more difficult steps of the surgery.
+It promises reduced ultrasound power utilisation, improved wound construction, greater predictability in lens positioning and advantages in some forms of complex cataract surgery.